 In any operating mode, if the capacity of the instrument has been exceeded by more than 110%, the display will show "OVER" to indicate an overload.
+A continuous audible tone will be sounded (if beeps are enabled) until the MENU key has been pressed or the load has been reduced to a safe level.

-Three operating modes are possible with Series 2 gauges.
-To cycle between the modes, press PEAK while in the home screen.
+Three operating modes are possible with Series 3 gauges.
+To cycle between the modes, press MODE while in the home screen.